 Asphalt shingles weigh 1.5 to 4.5 pounds per square foot.
 If you add a second layer of shingles, your roof might not be able to support solar panels and mounting equipment.
 This might be a more serious issue where heavy snow loads are common.

 Pro Tip: Have a certified structural engineer inspect your home’s roof structure including any bracing that’s been added in the attic.
-And if you’re also replacing your roof before solar installation, consider steel.
+And if you’re also replacing your roof before the solar system installation, consider steel standing seam.
 It combines the lightweight strength to support solar panels and the longevity to outlast them.

 The ideal roof for solar is one facing south with enough slope to properly tilt the panels and enough room for them.